Reginald Hall

-Admiral Sir William Reginald Hall KCMG CB (28 June 1870 – 22 October 1943), known as Blinker Hall, was the British Director of Naval Intelligence (DNI) from 1914 to 1919.
-Together with Sir Alfred Ewing he was responsible for the establishment of the Royal Navy's codebreaking operation, Room 40, which decoded the Zimmermann telegram, a major factor in the entry of the United States into World War I.
+Admiral Sir William Reginald Hall KCMG CB (28 June 1870 – 22 October 1943), known as Blinker Hall, was the British Director of Naval Intelligence from 1914 to 1919.
+Together with Sir Alfred Ewing, he was responsible for the establishment of the Royal Navy's codebreaking operation, Room 40, which decoded the Zimmermann telegram, a major factor in the entry of the United States into World War I.

+Early life

+Reginald Hall was born at Britford, near Salisbury in Wiltshire, on 28 June 1870.
+He was the eldest son of Captain William Henry Hall, the first head of Naval Intelligence, who had married the daughter of the Reverend George Armfield from Armley, Leeds.
+Hall decided on a naval career for himself when taken on a cruise on board HMS Flamingo by his father.